2018-2019

 Solar Pi 2

-Students planned, researched, installed and monitored two computer labs in governments schools.
+Students planned, researched, installed and monitored two computer labs in government schools.
 One is run on solar power and the other is connected to the grid.
 Students worked in collaboration with the Ministry of Education Youth and Sport; Edemy, a company which provides English software; and NRG Community Solar, a solar company.
 This project is working on the Cambodian government’s initiatives to bring STEM education and English to low income government schools.

 Gender Equity